Bolton: Industrial Revolution onward

 Bolton was a 19th-century boomtown and, at its zenith in 1929, its 216 cotton mills and 26 bleaching and dyeing works made it one of the largest and most productive centres of cotton spinning in the world.
 The British cotton industry declined sharply after the First World War and, by the 1980s, cotton manufacture had virtually ceased in Bolton.

 A tradition of cottage spinning and weaving and improvements to spinning technology by local inventors, Richard Arkwright and Samuel Crompton, led to rapid growth of the textile industry in the 19th century.
 Crompton, whilst living at Hall i' th' Wood, invented the spinning mule in 1779.
 Streams draining the surrounding moorland into the River Croal provided the water necessary for the bleach works that were a feature of this area.
 Bleaching using chlorine was introduced in the 1790s by the Ainsworths at Halliwell Bleachworks.
 Bolton and the surrounding villages had more than thirty bleachworks including the Lever Bank Bleach Works in the Irwell Valley.
 The mule revolutionised cotton spinning by combining the roller drafting of Arkwright's water frame with the carriage drafting and spindle tip twisting of James Hargreaves's spinning jenny, producing a high quality yarn.
 Self-acting mules were used in Bolton mills until the 1960s producing fine yarn.
 The earliest mills were situated by the streams and river as at Barrow Bridge, but steam power led to the construction of the large multi-storey mills and their chimneys that dominated Bolton's skyline, some of which survive today.

 Growth of the textile industry was assisted by the availability of coal in the area.
 By 1896 John Fletcher had coal mines at Ladyshore in Little Lever; The Earl of Bradford had a coal mine at Great Lever; the Darcy Lever Coal Company had mines at Darcy Lever and there were coal mines at Tonge, Breightmet, Deane and Doffcocker.
-Some of these pits were close to the Manchester Bolton & Bury Canal providing the owners with markets in Bolton and Manchester.
+Some of these pits were close to the Manchester, Bolton and Bury Canal providing the owners with markets in Bolton and Manchester.
 Coal mining declined in the 20th century.

-Important transport links contributed to the growth of the town and the textile industry; the Manchester Bolton & Bury Canal constructed in 1791, connected the town to Bury and Manchester providing transport for coal and other basic materials.
+Important transport links contributed to the growth of the town and the textile industry; the Manchester, Bolton and Bury Canal constructed in 1791, connected the town to Bury and Manchester providing transport for coal and other basic materials.
 The Bolton and Leigh Railway, the oldest in Lancashire, opened to goods traffic in 1828 and Great Moor Street station opened to passengers in 1831.
 The railway initially connected Bolton to the Leeds and Liverpool Canal in Leigh, an important link with the port of Liverpool for the import of raw cotton from America, but was extended in 1829 to link up with the Manchester to Liverpool Line.
 Local firms built locomotives for the railway, in 1830 "Union" was built by Rothwell, Hick and Company and two locomotives, "Salamander" and "Veteran" were built by Crook and Dean.